LukeDowell/prime_personal_project/README.md

 without using namespacing or child processes.
 I think I get excited about new or interesting technologies and then try to incorporate them into my project.
 Now I can work on actually making a real minigame.

+##Friday, 4th of September

+Today was all about fleshing out the minigame skeleton.
+The test minigame I've been using has been aptly named "ButtonPush."
+It involves pushing a button more times than the other team pushes a button.
+I ran into a scope issue today.
+How do I send event messages from the minigame controller to the admin client?
+It bugged me for a while, I tried requiring the admin connection from the main game controller among some other things.
+I then realized that I could just pass in the admin ID to every minigame as I create them.
+That didn't seem like the most elegant solution to me but I couldn't come up with a good reason not to do it.
+I tried it out and it worked!
+Now my minigames can talk to all their clients and the admin.
+This weekend I'm going to begin work on an actual minigame although I'm anticipating I probably won't have one fully finished by Tuesday.